manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight json global limits -->

 #### limits_per_field
-Global limits can also be forced by specifying `limits_per_field=0`.
+Global limits can also be enforced by specifying `limits_per_field=0`.
 Setting this option means that all combined highlighting results must be within the specified limits.
 The downside is that you may get several snippets highlighted in one field and none in another if the highlighting engine decides that they are more relevant.

 <!-- intro -->
 ##### JSON: